nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-enhanced-viewer/how-to-set-enhanced-viewer-as-default-document-preview.md

 ---
-title: 'HOWTO: Set the Enhanced Viewer Addon as the Default Document Preview'
+title: 'HOWTO: Make the Enhanced Viewer the Default Previewer'
 description: 'Step by step instructions to replace the default document preview element by the enhanced viewer element'
 review:
     comment: ''